ruby-grape/grape/README.md

 Note that default values will be passed through to any validation options specified.
 The following example will always fail if `:color` is not explicitly provided.

+Default values are eagerly evaluated.
+Above `:non_random_number` will evaluate to the same number for each call to the endpoint of this `params` block.
+To have the default evaluate lazily with each request use a lambda, like `:random_number` above.

 ```ruby
 params do
   optional :color, type: String, default: 'blue', values: ['red', 'green']